davidsauro/docker-papermc-geyser-floodgate/README.md

 **PLEASE NOTE:** This is an unofficial project.
 I did not create PaperMC.
 [This is the official PaperMC website.](https://papermc.io/)

+I also did not create Geyser or Floodgate [This is the official GeyserMC website](https://geysermc.org/)

 ## Project Pages
 - [GitHub page](https://github.com/davidsauro/docker-papermc-geyser-floodgate.git).